Volunteer

 Quincy K-9 Connections relies on volunteers and private donations to save unwanted pets from high-kill shelters.
-If you are interested in volunteering, please contact Anne Heckle (anne.heckle@att.net) for information!
+If you are interested in volunteering or fostering locally (in Quincy), please contact Anne Heckle ([email protected]).
+If you are interested in helping transport and you live between Springfield and Chicago, please see below.

 Quincy K-9 Connections relies on volunteers and private donations to save unwanted pets from high-kill shelters.
-If you are interested in volunteering, please contact Anne Heckle (anne.heckle@att.net) for information!
+If you are interested in volunteering or fostering locally (in Quincy), please contact Anne Heckle ([email protected]).
+If you are interested in helping transport and you live between Springfield and Chicago, please see below.

-Transporting animals to safety is a great way to help QKC!
+Please consider helping us transport!
+Transporting animals to safety is a great way to help QK9C!
 We run transports every Saturday from Quincy, IL up to Chicago, Wisconsin and Indiana.
 We always need help.
 For answers to our most frequently asked questions regarding transports, see below!

 What happens on a transport?